cctomato/desk-edge-win/doc/dns/resolution.md

 computer is connected to.
 For example if you were to point your browser to https://ziti.dev some DNS server would return the [IP address](https://en.wikipedia.org/wiki/IP_address) that represents this name (currently: 162.241.224.35) DNS is another example of something which seems simple at first but in reality is shockingly complex.
-This page will attempt to inform you about how the Ziti Desktop Edge for Windows works and interacts with DNS.
+This page will attempt to inform you about how the Zero Desktop Edge for Windows works and interacts with DNS.

 ## DNS Server

 With Ziti, it is possible to intercept IP addresses.
 IP addresses are generally not as easy for a human to remember as the name of a server/resource on the network.
-The Ziti Desktop Edge for Windows thus needs to interact with DNS so that a human can enter a well-known name and expect to be able to access the resource by name.
+The Zero Desktop Edge for Windows thus needs to interact with DNS so that a human can enter a well-known name and expect to be able to access the resource by name.

-In order to interact with DNS the Ziti Desktop Edge for Windows will start a small DNS server of its own.
-The purpose of this DNS server is to allow DNS requests made by Windows to be sent to the Ziti Desktop Edge for Windows.
+In order to interact with DNS the Zero Desktop Edge for Windows will start a small DNS server of its own.
+The purpose of this DNS server is to allow DNS requests made by Windows to be sent to the Zero Desktop Edge for Windows.
 There, these DNS requests are used to identify the [Ziti Service](https://openziti.github.io/ziti/services/overview.html?tabs=create-service-ui) which to be intercepted.
 If a match is found the associated IPv4 address is returned that corresponds to the intercepted Ziti Service.